 Getting your tools right is the first step towards ensuring that your kids come out of lockdown with some new skills – and not all of these you can learn in school (no offence to all the teachers out there).
 To start, let’s look at Google’s Pixelbook – a nifty portable laptop/tablet hybrid computer.
 It’s been around for a few years now and comes packed with a huge armory of neat features – perhaps huge enough to justify its heftier price tag compared to other laptop/tablet devices on the market.

 Google held the Pixelbook as the shiny, next-gen reincarnation of their laptops and the sleek successor to the Chromebook Pixel laptop which was discontinued in 2016.
 These were, and still are hugely successful; capturing a whopping 58% of market shares for schools in the United States.
 In late 2019, Google reported that 30 million Chromebooks are used in education – an increase of 5 million from the previous year.
 With Google offering a huge range of awesome features, we aren’t surprised.
-It’s also worth noting that these little devices are getting even more popular as more countries around the world opt for Chrome OS and G Suite as their educational systems of choice.
+It’s also worth noting that these little devices are getting even more popular as more countries around the world opt for Chrome OS and Google Workspace (formerly G Suite) as their educational systems of choice.

 It’s So Flippable!